 I love a good noodle.
-The noodles used in this recipe are Taiwanese style sliced noodles.
+You can use any type of noodle for this dish, BUT in case you were wondering the noodles used in this recipe are Taiwanese style sliced noodles.
 These wide flat noodles hold the garlic chili oil and all the spices, making them perfect for this oil and soy based sauce.
 These noodles can be found in an Asian specialty market in the dried noodle area.
 If by any chance you don’t have access to an Asian market below are a few links to where you can find them online.

 Everything Garlic Chili Oil

 Neutral Oil – I can’t express enough how important it is to choose a neutral flavored oil.
 Oils such as olive oil or sesame oil will overpower the spices.
 Two great options for this dish are canola oil or vegetable oil.

 Everything Seasoning – Not all everything bagel seasonings are created equal.
 Make sure the mixture you buy has the following: sesame seeds, poppy seeds, dried garlic, dried onion, and salt.